scream1ng/Stock/README.md

 # Stock
-Thanks for Derekbanas for the code
+Thanks for Derekbanas for the code.

 Code works for ASX, SET and Crypto

 1. create_stock_list.py - create list based on tradingview sector